guilhemmarchand/mercedes_splunk_start_defender/README.md

 You can add any additional libraries that would be required to be imported by a Python logic.

-Note that some libraries can be problematic if these includes compiled binaries for a certain type of processor architecture.
+Note that some libraries can be problematic if these include compiled binaries for a certain type of processor architecture.

 In such a case, you can as well include manually the libraries in the lib directory, which will be included in the final package automatically.